Houston County DWI Court Process

 If a plea deal cannot be reached, your case will proceed to trial.

-• What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
-"Intoxicated" is legally defined as having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body.
+- What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
+"Intoxicated" is legally defined under TX law § 49.01 as having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body.

-• Common Defenses: Common defenses to DUI charges in Houston include challenging the accuracy of breath or blood tests, questioning the legality of the traffic stop, arguing that you were not intoxicated, or presenting evidence of medical conditions that could mimic intoxication.
+- Common Defenses: Common defenses to DUI charges in Houston County include challenging the accuracy of breath or blood tests, questioning the legality of the traffic stop, arguing that you were not intoxicated, or presenting evidence of medical conditions that could mimic intoxication.

-The penalties for DUI in Texas increase with each subsequent offense.
+The penalties for DUI in Texas increase with each subsequent offense, as defined in the Texas Penal Code Chapter 49.

 First Offense

-• Other Requirements: Alcohol education classes, community service (between 24 and 100 hours), possible Ignition Interlock Device (IID) requirement.
+- Other Requirements: Alcohol education classes, community service (between 24 and 100 hours), possible Ignition Interlock Device (IID) requirement, and court costs.

 Second Offense